wfp/editorial-guide/18-content-technicalissuesfordocuments.md

----
+﻿---
-title: Technical issues for documents
+title: Technical guidance for documents
 permalink: /content/technical-issues-for-documents/
 categories: Content
 layout: page
 resource: true
 ---

-### WFP templates
+### WFP publication materials

-Where available, use WFP templates and formats such as those found in the Programme Guidance Manual (PGM) or at [http://go.wfp.org/web/communications/templates](http://go.wfp.org/web/communications/templates).

-For WFP publications follow the branding guidance available at [http://go.wfp.org/web/wfpgo/publishingtools](http://go.wfp.org/web/wfpgo/publishingtools).
+For regular WFP fact sheets, brochures and publications follow the branding guidance available at http://go.wfp.org/web/wfpgo/publishingtools and use templates available here: http://go.wfp.org/web/communications/templates

+### WFP house fonts

+WFP house fonts for offline publications are Verdana and Georgia

-### Formatting documents for the Executive Board
+### Executive Board documents

-The formatting of original documents should be as simple as possible: documents for the Board, the Bureau and consultations are formatted in the Document Processing Unit (DPU), where special templates are used.
+The formatting of original documents should be as simple as possible: documents for the Board, the Bureau and consultations are formatted in the Document Processing Unit (DPU), where specific templates are used.
 If graphics are to be included, the original electronic files should accompany any document that is to be formatted so that they can be inserted.

 ### Text that cannot be changed